Group Schemes with $\mathbb F_q$-Action: Fq -actions on group schemes

-\begin{remark} In the previous proof, we do not need to invoke Theorem \ref{mainthmDG}.
+\begin{rem} In the previous proof, we do not need to invoke Theorem \ref{mainthmDG}.
 With the above notation, we may assume $k$ algebraically closed.
-Then $\Ext^1_{\gr k}(\coker\iota \otimes k,\mathbb{G}_{a,k})=0$, cf. \cite{Lau}, B.3.15.
-This implies as before the surjectivity of \end{remark}
+Then $\Ext^1_{\Gr k}(\coker\iota \otimes k,\GG_{a,k})=0$, cf. \cite{Lau}, Lemma B.3.15.
+This implies as before the surjectivity of